zubeen84/Time-Series-Sales-Analysis/README.md

 # Time Series Analysis
-# Strategic Insights Across Office Supplies, Furniture and Technology Sales
+# Deep-Dive Forecasting for Office Supplies, with Strategic Comparisons Across Furniture and Technology

 ## Solution Overview:
 This project delivers a validated forecasting solution for three key products: Office Supplies, Furniture and Sales using SARIMA and Prophet models.